coala/coala/docs/Developers/Review.rst

 1. Anyone can submit commits for review.
 These are submitted via Pull Requests on GitHub.
-2. The Pull Request will be labeled with a ``process`` label:
+2. The Pull Request will be labelled with a ``process`` label:

     - ``pending review`` the commit has just been pushed and is awaiting review
-    - ``wip`` the Pull Request has been marked as a ``Work in Progress`` by the reviewers and has comments on it regarding how the commits shall be changed
+    - ``wip`` the Pull Request has been marked as a ``Work in Progress`` by the reviewers and has commented on it regarding how the commits shall be changed
     - ``approved`` the commits have been reviewed by the developers and they are ready to be merged into the master branch